cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 ## Terms & Concepts

-Most of the docker term descriptions are taken directly from their [glossary](https://docs.docker.com/reference/glossary/).
+Most of the docker descriptions are taken directly from their [glossary](https://docs.docker.com/reference/glossary/).

 **Docker Engine or "Docker":** The docker daemon process running on the host which manages images and containers